mattpower02/IngrediMix/README.md

 IngrediMix primarily targets students and young adults (age range: 18-27), especially those starting to live on their own and cook for themselves.
 Initially, the marketing focus will be on University of Rhode Island (URI) students living off-campus in Narragansett.

 As defined in our lean stack model:
-- Low income family/person
+- Low-income family/person
 - Millennials - not experienced cooks
 - College Students
-- Middle aged people who want to learn new recipes
+- Middle-aged people who want to learn new recipes
-- Young, full time workers
+- Young, full-time workers

 ## Revenue Streams